mattgebert/SMU-Control-Agilent2900/README.md

 # SMU-Control-Agilent2900
-Control over TCP of an Aiglent 2900
+Control over TCP of an Aiglent B2902A SMU.